openstack/openstack-manuals/doc/install-guide/source/environment-ntp-verify.rst

    .. end

    Contents in the *Name/IP address* column should indicate the hostname or IP address of one or more NTP servers.
-Contents in the *S* column should indicate *\** for the server to which the NTP service is currently synchronized.
+Contents in the *MS* column should indicate *\** for the server to which the NTP service is currently synchronized.

 #.
 Run the same command on *all other* nodes: